n26/psd2-tpp-docs/doc/sandbox.md

 Consent interactions are the same as for the real API, except that some edge cases may not be covered identically.
 We also have an additional endpoint allowing TPPs to simulate the SCA flow (described below).

-All endpoints are prefixed with `/sandbox` compared to the live system, so for example for the root URL for consents would be:
+All endpoints are prefixed with `/sandbox` compared to the live system so, for example, the root URL for consents would be:

 `https://xs2a.tech26.de/sandbox/v1/berlin-group/v1/consents`